-Legal & General Group Plc and its global subsidiaries ("Legal & General") recognise that companies have an obligation to ensure that their business and supporting supply chains are slavery free.
+L&G Group and its global subsidiaries ("Legal & General") recognise that companies have an obligation to ensure that their business and supporting supply chains are slavery free.

-Legal & General's full modern slavery statement can be found at https://www.legalandgeneralgroup.com/ .
+Legal & General's full modern slavery statement can be found at: www.legalandgeneralgroup.com/csr/modern-slavery-statement/.